Shark Vertex Pro Lightweight Review

 This model can last 48 minutes on the lowest setting and 12 minutes on the highest setting.

-The low-power runtime is a bit low for larger households, which means you might have to recharge in the middle of a whole-house cleaning.
+The low-power runtime is a bit low for larger households, so you might have to recharge during a whole-house cleaning.
 On the other hand, we measured the handheld weight of this vacuum at just 3.8 lbs, contributing to its lightweight feel in use.
 Shark could have included a larger battery to give consumers longer runtimes but likely decided to keep the weight low with a smaller battery.
 Those who clean in shorter bursts of time will likely be good to go.

 Should You Buy the Shark Vertex Pro Lightweight?